EinBaum/RaidRollHelper/README.md

 # RaidRollHelper

 Only usable in raids.
-Does a fair /roll from 1 up to the number of raid players.
+Does a fair /roll from 1 up to the number of players in the raid.

-The "winner" at the rolled raid slot is printed in raid chat.
+The winner is printed in raid chat.

 Chat commands:

 	/rr
 	/raidroll

 Example output:

 	Player rolls 5 (1-40)
-	[Raid] [Player]: RR Winner [5] Name
+	[Raid] [Player]: RR Winner: [5] Name